JWBurgers/Bitcoin_Server/Chapter 8 - Building Bitcoin Core.md

 The Bitcoin Core codebase is involved and it takes even seasoned developers a long time to become intimately familiar with it.
 This is in part just due to the nature of the system, which requires accounting for a lot of edge cases.
 Another important factor is that simple code refactorizations are not accepted within the project.
 This is due to the sensitive nature of the software.
 So code refactorization is only acceptable if supportive of debugging or new features.

-But despite it's complex nature, let’s at least obtain a high-level impression of how the codebase is organized.
+But despite its complex nature, let’s at least obtain a high-level impression of how the codebase is organized.

 The base directory includes several pieces of key documentation as well as configuration files and scripts required to build Bitcoin Core.
 You should familiarize yourself with the **`README`** and **`CONTRIBUTING`** documents to obtain a feel for the codebase and how changes are made.
 There are also various subdirectories within the base directory.